Direct to consumer (DTC): Why it’s the better retail business model

 DTC brands transition back to traditional ecommerce retailers

-Why the market is moving to direct to consumer
+Why is the market turning towards the direct to consumer model?

 Although each company who makes the decision likely has many individual reasons, there are at least three major factors that play into the switch to DTC business models by startups and major brands alike.

-Advancements in technology — You can now source products, take orders, and handle fulfillment all from the comfort of your home computer.
-This makes it easier than ever for enterprising people to create their own DTC stores, and lowers the barrier to entry for startups and existing business alike.
+You can now source products, take orders, and handle fulfillment all from the comfort of your home computer.
+This makes it easier than ever for enterprising people to create their own DTC stores, and lowers the barrier to entry for startups and existing business alike to launch and promote new product lines..

 There are far more DTC brands than we could cover in one blog post, as the business model is currently exploding in popularity, but we wanted to cover some major players that we haven't already discussed, and talk a little about how they are leveraging DTC.